rfo909/RForth/README.md

 Note that calling native functions is a two step process.
 The "nativec" (compile) takes a string, and returns an address (int), which is used with the actual call, "native".

-Implemented a NATIVE word in Forth, using these.
-It handles both compile mode and interpret mode, and takes the name of the native function from the input, which saves us from creating a string constant each time calling native.
+Implemented a NATIVE word in Forth, using these, then migrated it into ACode.txt It handles both compile mode and interpret mode, and takes the name of the native function from the input, which saves us from creating a string constant each time calling native.

 ```
-: NATIVE
-	IMMEDIATE
-	&GetNextWord call
-	&NextWord nativec cpush  (a=native function address)
-	&IsCompiling readb IF
-		(compiling mode)
-		a 0 &EmitNumber call
-		97 &EmitByte call     (native = a = 97)
-	ELSE
-		(interpreting mode)
-		a native
-	THEN
-;

 : testNative '300/50+10 NATIVE calc . ;

 ```